 - Cambridgeshire and Peterborough STP Sustainability and Transformation Partnership.

 - NHS Digital home page – collected data and information resources from the umbrella body for information services in health and social care.

-- NHS Digital’s Indicator Portal provides an online portal for NHS and other data in spreadsheet form, metadata (data about data) and some methodological information.
+- NHS Digital’s data and information page provides an online portal for NHS and other data in spreadsheet form, metadata (data about data) and some methodological information.

 - Office for National Statistics home page – the national producer of official statistics and the recognised national statistical institute of the UK.

 - The King Fund – data and policy briefings from the King’s Fund independent charity who work to improve health and care in England.

 Library and knowledge management services

 - Local library services are provided by the North West Anglia NHS Foundation Trust’s Library Service, based at Hinchingbrooke Hospital Education Centre and Laxton Library at Peterborough Hospital.
 Cambridgeshire County Council has a contract with the library to provide current awareness and literature/evidence search services and the Hinchingbrooke Library is also the local administrator for the NHS OpenAthens service.

 - Local library services at Hinchingbrooke and Peterborough: contact by phone on 01480 416412 (H) and 01733 678081 (P) or by email at email@example.com (H) and firstname.lastname@example.org (P).

 - With an NHS OpenAthens login you can access the electronic resources purchased by NHS England, your NHS regional library network and by your local healthcare library.
 Click here for NHS OpenAthens account registration.

 - Public Health England (PHE) also provide knowledge services online and these can be found at https://phelibrary.koha-ptfs.co.uk/.
 A local authority support page is available here.